roblaing/swipl-webapp-howto/README.md

 SWI Prolog's [html DCG grammar](http://www.swi-prolog.org/pldoc/doc_for?object=html//1) offers many ways to generate HTML, and the way I'm doing it in this tutorial is fairly long winded &mdash; controlling the entire HTML template myself &mdash; because I'm ideologically opposed to the fashion in web application frameworks of hiding the underlying HTML and SQL from users, thereby creating monolithic, unportable, and unmaintainable content management systems.

+I only encountered [quasiquoting](http://www.swi-prolog.org/pldoc/man?section=quasiquotations) while researching this tutorial, and rewrote my handler to use it.

 ```prolog
 my_handler_code(User, Request) :-
   member(request_uri(URI), Request),